lintasheelkumar/titanbay-api/README.md

 - **In-process cache is not shared between replicas.** `node-cache` stores data in the Node.js process heap.
 If you run two instances, a write on instance A invalidates A's cache but B and C still serve stale data until the TTL expires (up to 5 minutes for lists).
 Before scaling horizontally, replace `NodeCacheService` with a shared external cache (e.g. Redis) that all instances read from and write to.
 - **No cache stampede protection.** When a hot cache entry expires, many concurrent requests will all miss simultaneously and hit the database in parallel.
 A Redis-based solution can use locking or probabilistic early expiry to avoid this.
-- **Shallow health check.** `GET /health` returns `{ status: "ok" }` based solely on the process being alive — it does not verify that the database is reachable.
-A load balancer routing traffic to an instance with a broken DB connection would see it as healthy.
-A deep check should attempt a lightweight Prisma query (e.g. `$queryRaw\`SELECT 1\``) and return 503 on failure.
 - **Single database instance.** The current setup has one Postgres node — a single point of failure and a write bottleneck.
 Production deployments should use a primary + read replica(s), with read-only queries (list, getById) routed to replicas.

 **Would also add before production**